 \subsection{Electronic Properties}

+Here we compare the electronic properties of tBLG obtained from our first-principles \textsc{siesta} calculations to other methods.

+Fig.~\ref{fig:bands-kp-siesta-vasp} (a) shows a comparison of the band structures at $\theta = 2.45^\circ$ obtained from \textsc{siesta} and \textsc{vasp}, with near perfect agreement for the flat bands and nearest dispersive bands.
+This result illustrates that in addition to the structural properties, the electronic properties obtained from {\sc siesta} calculations using an optimized basis set give comparable results to highly converged plane-wave calculations like {\sc vasp}, further supporting the argument that it is possible to perform accurate calculations for larger systems with smaller twist angles using the computationally more efficient local orbital methodology.

-Here we compare the electronic properties of tBLG obtained from our first-principles calculations to the most accurate $\kp$ model \cite{carr2019exact} that exactly reproduces the results of \textit{ab initio} tight-binding models \cite{jung2014accurate,fang2016electronic}.
-The band structure for a selection of commensurate angles near the magic angle is shown in Fig.~\ref{fig:bands-kp-DFT}, and compared with the corresponding $\kp$ bands.
+We next compare the electronic structure calculated using \textsc{siesta} to the most accurate $\kp$ model \cite{carr2019exact} that exactly reproduces the results of \textit{ab initio} tight-binding models \cite{jung2014accurate,fang2016electronic}.
+Fig.~\ref{fig:bands-kp-siesta-vasp} (b) and (c) compare the $\kp$ band structure to the \textsc{siesta} and \textsc{vasp} band structures, respectively, for $\theta = 2.45^\circ$.
+The $\kp$ band structure shows slight differences in the Fermi velocity, band width, and band gaps, compared to the DFT band structures calculated from \textsc{siesta} and \textsc{vasp}.
+However, we note that the $\mathbf{k}\cdot \mathbf{p}$ model is less accurate for angles far above the magic angle.
+Finally, in Fig.~\ref{fig:bands-kp-DFT} we compare the \textsc{siesta} band structures with the corresponding $\kp$ bands for a selection of commensurate angles near the magic angle.